katwre/ML-projects/SSM_minimal/README.md

-# Introduction to State-Space Models (SSMs) with PyMC
+# Introduction to State-Space Models (SSMs) with PyMC¹

 This notebook is a hands-on introduction to **State-Space Models (SSMs)** using [PyMC](https://www.pymc.io/), [ArviZ](https://python.arviz.org/), and [Matplotlib](https://matplotlib.org/).
 It walks through the Bayesian workflow step by step - from simple models to more flexible, realistic ones.